nicolaspe/extra/research/research.md

 for the `loadVideos` function, I need to make two "modes", meaning two different input possibilities... for when I have to load all the videos when changing mode, or for when I just want to replace one video.

+If the videos are too large, the program crashes!

+"Transparent" background? `clear()` works perfectly!
+[Link](https://forum.processing.org/one/topic/pgraphics-transparency.html)

 #### Syphon + MadMapper